Ezio Greggio: Movie career

-Greggio wrote and acted his first movie, Sbamm! in 1980.
+Greggio wrote and acted his first movie, Sbamm!, in 1980.

 He was noted by Carlo Vanzina, and was included in the cast of Yuppies, in the 1986 sequel Yuppies 2 and in the 1987 film Montecarlo Gran Casinò with Paolo Rossi.

 He appeared in many other comic/trash films, almost always directed by Enrico Oldoini.

 In 1994, he debuted as director with The Silence of the Hams, a parody movie inspired by The Silence of the Lambs and Psycho.
 The movie was shot in the United States: during this work, Greggio built a strong friendship with movie director Mel Brooks and with Dom DeLuise (both appearing in the movie).

 Brooks named one of Dom DeLuise's killers in his Robin Hood: Men in Tights, "Dirty Ezio", and had Greggio in the cast of Dracula: Dead and Loving It.

 In 1997, Greggio came back to the camera, directing The Good Bad Guy and in 1999 Screw Loose, with Mel Brooks as actor.

-Since 2000, Greggio acted in a great number of TV productions tho he would return to movies once more in 2011 with Box Office 3D: The Filmest of Films.
+Since 2000, Greggio has acted in a great number of TV productions, although he would return to movies once more in 2011 with Box Office 3D: The Filmest of Films.

 Greggio moved his residence to Montecarlo, and is the director of the Montecarlo Film Festival.